alamo-classes/2021FALL-GAME2338-TEAM-D/Test_Plan.md

 ## Acceptance Criteria

 Throughout development visual errors should be corrected as they arise.
-Errors to input, such as delays or non functionality, will me reported to coders and fixed within a says time.
-When the products is free of visual and input errors it rill be released to the masses and futher optimization.
+Errors to input, such as delays or non functionality, will be reported to coders and fixed accordingly.
+When the product is free of visual and input errors it will be released to the masses and be futher optimized.

 ## References